cailleach1310/ares-pentraits-plugin/README.md

 This plugin has been developed and tested with aresmush v0.108.
 Necessary adjustments are limited to custom parts of the code, so that future aresmush upgrades usually won't affect this plugin.

+If you want to have a working traits dropdown in the live-scene view on the webportal, you'll have to adjust non-custom code parts, namely the scene-live route and the scene-live template.
+This may need some extra checking and adjustments when upgrading your aresmush version.
+The plugin will work without these adjustments, but you'll have to type the traits into the input box.
+The (optional) adjustment is explained below.

 ### What this plugin covers
 * Chargen: Setting traits during chargen, from the game client or from the webportal, including a check for valid trait settings in the chargen app review.
 * Profile: Traits are part of the webportal character profile.